 Respect for Human Rights

-To comply with the United Kingdom Modern Slavery Act 2015, since FY2016 we have annually released a statement on our website to disclose the policies, systems and measures that we have in place to prevent slave labor and human trafficking within the Company and throughout the supply chain.
+To comply with the United Kingdom Modern Slavery Act 2015, since FY2016 we have annually issued a statement on our website to disclose the policies, structures, and measures that we have in place to prevent slave labor and human trafficking within the Company and throughout our supply chain.

 Our approach to human rights is outlined in the INPEX Group Human Rights Policy approved by our Board of Directors.
-The director in charge of compliance, who is appointed by the Board of Directors, chairs the Compliance Committee, and reports to the Board of Directors on human rights-related risks and performance.
+The Compliance Committee—chaired by the Board-appointed officer in charge of compliance—reports to the Board of Directors on human rights-related risks and performance.

-The INPEX Group Human Rights Policy, Sustainability Principles, Business Principles, and Code of Conduct require all INPEX Group executives and employees not only to comply with laws and regulations but also to respect social norms and act with high moral values.
+The INPEX Group Human Rights Policy, Sustainability Principles, Business Principles, and Code of Conduct require all of our officers and employees not only to comply with laws and regulations but also to respect social norms and act with high moral values.
 Our Code of Conduct makes the following statements concerning human rights.

 - We recognize that human rights are important rights that derive from the dignity of individuals, and we respect the human rights of individuals in relevant countries.

-- We respect international human rights codes, and we are careful to avoid being involved in any act that may infringe human rights.
+- We respect international norms, and we are careful to avoid being involved in any act that may infringe human rights.

 - We do not discriminate based on factors such as race, skin color, gender, sexual orientation, gender identity, age, creed, religion, birth, nationality, disabilities, or educational background.